rokath/trice/docs/TriceUserManual.md

 - [x] `trice log`:
   - The log switch `-ttsf` is the same as `-ttsf32`.
   - There is a new log switch `ttsf16` for the 16 bit timestamps.
-  - The `trice` tool alignes *Trice* messages with different timestamp sizes.
+  - The `trice` tool alignes Trice messages with different timestamp sizes.

-- The **trice** tool supports several encodings, old projects should be usable with newer **trice** tool versions by applying the `-encoding TLE` switch.
+- The Trice tool supports several encodings, old projects should be usable with newer Trice tool versions by applying the `-encoding TLE` switch.

 - The [TREX (**TR**ice **EX**tendable) encoding](#TREXTriceextendableencoding) format is planned to be stable.
-The with name "COBS" branded [*Trice* v0.48.0 encoding](./TriceMessagesEncoding.md) is not optimal concerning the generated data amount:
+The with name "COBS" branded [Trice v0.48.0 encoding](./TriceMessagesEncoding.md) is not optimal concerning the generated data amount:
 - See discussion [#253 Save trice COBS encoded data on target and view it later on PC](https://github.com/rokath/trice/discussions/253).
 - The location information is transmitted as 16 bit file ID plus 16 bit line number.
-It is possible to generate during `trice insert` an additional file `li.json` containing the location information for each *Trice* ID avoiding the additional 4 bytes this way.
-But this could cause assignment issues, when the same *Trice* ID is used at different locations (see [https://github.com/rokath/trice/discussions/264](https://github.com/rokath/trice/discussions/264)).
+It is possible to generate during `trice insert` an additional file `li.json` containing the location information for each Trice ID avoiding the additional 4 bytes this way.
+But this could cause assignment issues, when the same Trice ID is used at different locations (see [https://github.com/rokath/trice/discussions/264](https://github.com/rokath/trice/discussions/264)).
 But it is possible to drop the option `trice i -sharedIDs`.
 - The 32-bit "COBS" package descriptor is overkill for allowing user data and dropped in TREX.
 - The additional padding bytes to achieve 32 bit sizes are not needed and dropped in TREX.
 The user could add them by himself if really needed.
-- The 4 timestamp bytes in front of each *Trice* demand the "COBS" package descriptor.
-The timestamp should go inside the *Trice* message and be optionally smaller.
+- The 4 timestamp bytes in front of each Trice demand the "COBS" package descriptor.
+The timestamp should go inside the Trice message and be optionally smaller.
 That is done in TREX.

 <p align="right">(<a href="#top">back to top</a>)</p>